Quantum computing with atomic qubit arrays: confronting the cost of connectivity: Syndrome extraction and mid-circuit measurements

 From the perspective of speed and fidelity of operations almost all of these techniques require some extra operations, beyond what is required for a state selective measurement without regard to crosstalk.
 The extra operations are either transport to a cavity or a measurement zone which adds time, or the need to shelve or hide atoms that are not intended to be measured by applying additional control pulses, which adds errors from imperfect operations.
 The one exception is the two-species approach.
 When seen as part of a syndrome extraction circuit for error correction the operations required for two-species are the same as would be required when using a single species for data and ancilla qubits.
 The only significant difference is that the entangling gate is applied between atoms of different types.
-There are F\"orster resonances available which make, for example, the interspecies Rb-Cs interaction very strong\cite{Beterov2015,Ireland2024}.
-Similar resonances can be found in other atomic combinations such as Rb-K\cite{Samboy2017,Otto2020}.
-For these reasons a two-species architecture appears very promising although the demonstrated Rydberg entanglement fidelity\cite{YZeng2017,Anand2024} has not yet reached the same level as for single species gates.
+There are F\"orster resonances available which make, for example, the interspecies Rb-Cs interaction very strong \cite{Beterov2015,Ireland2024}.
+Similar resonances can be found in other atomic combinations such as Rb-K \cite{Samboy2017,Otto2020}.
+For these reasons a two-species architecture appears very promising although the demonstrated Rydberg entanglement fidelity \cite{YZeng2017,Anand2024} has not yet reached the same level as for single species gates.

-An additional feature of the two-species approach is that the ancillae, which are repeatedly measured, can be recooled without disturbing quantum information stored in the data qubits\cite{Singh2023}.
-Furthermore by swapping the data states to ancilla qubits, the data atoms can also be recooled inside a long calculation which can then continue with the roles of data and ancilla atoms swapped, or the information can be swapped back.
+An additional feature of the two-species approach is that the ancillae, which are repeatedly measured, can be recooled without disturbing quantum information stored in the data qubits \cite{Singh2023}.
+Furthermore, by mapping the data qubit states onto ancilla qubits, the data atoms can also be recooled inside a long calculation, which can then continue with the roles of data and ancilla atoms swapped, or the information can be swapped back.
 This mid-circuit cooling capability appears to be uniquely straightforward in a two-species architecture.

 It is interesting to note that the two-species architecture also provides a path to very fast state measurements without requiring optical cavities.
 The idea analyzed in \cite{Petrosyan2024} is to use the second species as a repetition code to provide $N$ times the photon flux for a code of $N$ atoms.
 This implies close to $N$ times reduction in the integration time needed to make a measurement.
 Naively we would like to perform the mapping